dock108/mini-golf-break/docs/physics-parameters.md

 ## Implementation Notes

-1. The ball's sleep parameters in `Ball.js` and `PhysicsWorld.js` differ slightly:
+1. Sleep parameters are now consistently defined across all components:
-- In `Ball.js`: sleepSpeedLimit = 0.15, sleepTimeLimit = 0.2
+- Ball.js: sleepSpeedLimit = 0.15, sleepTimeLimit = 0.2
-- In `PhysicsWorld.js`: defaultSleepSpeedLimit = 0.1, defaultSleepTimeLimit = 0.5
+- PhysicsWorld.js: defaultSleepSpeedLimit = 0.15, defaultSleepTimeLimit = 0.2
-- The values in `Ball.js` take precedence as they are applied directly to the ball instance.
+- PhysicsWorld.createSphereBody(): sleepSpeedLimit = 0.15, sleepTimeLimit = 0.2

 2. Damping values (linearDamping = 0.6, angularDamping = 0.6) are defined consistently between `Ball.js` and `PhysicsWorld.js`.

 3. Ball mass was intentionally reduced from 0.5kg to 0.45kg in version 0.2.0 for improved handling.

 4. When detecting if the ball has stopped, additional checks beyond the physics engine's sleep state are performed to ensure consistent gameplay.

+5. World configuration parameters have been standardized:
+- Solver iterations: 10 (as documented)
+- Max physics sub-steps per frame: 3 (as documented)